 • Attend meetings and conferences and report on the outcomes;

-• Affinity with the vision and mission of IUCN and a strong interest in nature conservation and sustainable development;
+• Affinity with the vision and mission of IUCN and a strong interest in and good understanding of international environmental policies and developments;

 • Highly motivated to learn and develop new skills, keen to bring in own ideas;